-Jacob and I went out on foot late this morning to run a few errands around the neighborhood—Enoch Pratt Library, the little Chinese grocery store next to Zhongshan on Park Avenue, and Regan’s in Lexington Market to get a couple of steaks.
+Jacob and I went out on foot late this morning to run a few errands around the neighborhood—Enoch Pratt Library, the little Chinese grocery store next to Zhongshan on Park Avenue, and JA Regan’s Meats in Lexington Market to get a couple of monumental steaks.

-Since it was about lunch time we headed to Faidley’s Seafood before we left the market.
+Since it was nearly lunchtime, we headed to Faidley’s Seafood before we left the market.

 Jacob doesn’t always join me at the oyster bar.
-He’s not a big fan of seafood.
-He did join me today.
-It had been hot, sweaty and humid on the street.
+He’s not a big fan of raw seafood.
+He did join me today, though.
+Walking around, it had been hot, sweaty, and humid on the street.
 We had a couple of beers while the shucker shucked.
 The oysters, as they typically are at Faidley’s, were icy cold, super-fat, and delicious.

-A 30-something father came into Faidley’s with his little blonde-haired son.
-They came up to the oyster bar, found a place next to us, and the red-haired father ordered a dozen prime.
-He watched my dozen arrive and changed his order to a half-dozen—he said, “Wow, I didn’t know they would be that big.”
+A 30-something father came into Faidley’s with his pre-teen, blonde-haired son.
+They came up to the oyster bar, found a place next to us, and the father ordered a dozen prime.
+He watched my dozen arrive and changed his order to a half-dozen—he said, “Wow, I didn’t know they’d be that big.”

-While I was busy with my oysters, the horseradish, the lemon wedges, and stuff, the father began talking up the oyster tradition with his little boy.
+While I was busy fussing with my oysters, the horseradish, the lemon wedges, cocktail sauce, and stuff, the father began talking up the oyster tradition with his son.

-Having grown up in the midwest, I’d never been on the youngster-side of a father-son oyster talk; I listened.
-And, it was a loving, endearing and instructive conversation.
-It made my oysters all that much sweeter.
+Having grown up in the land-locked Midwest, I’d never witnessed a father-son oyster talk; I listened.
+And I heard a loving, endearing, and instructive conversation.
+It made my oysters taste all that much sweeter.

-When their plate arrived, the father garnished and ate one, then asked his son if he would like to try one.
+When their plate arrived, the father garnished and ate one and then asked his son if he’d like to try one.
 He didn’t push his son.
 The young one said, “Show me how to do it.”
 The father put on a perfect oyster-eating performance as he slurped his second off the shell.

 He didn’t like it so much.
 But, he ate it.